Francisco Pérez (baseball): Oakland Athletics

 On April 21, 2023, Pérez signed a minor league contract with the Oakland Athletics organization.
 In 30 appearances split between the Double–A Midland RockHounds and Triple–A Las Vegas Aviators, he recorded a cumulative 4.43 ERA and 53 strikeouts in 40 2/3 innings of work.
 On August 12, Oakland selected Pérez's contract, adding him to the major league roster.
 In 17 games for the A's, he registered a 5.94 ERA with 14 strikeouts across 16 2/3 innings of work.

 On February 1, 2024, Pérez was removed from the 40–man roster and sent outright to Triple–A. However, on February 7, Pérez rejected the assignment and elected free agency.
 He re-signed with the A's on a minor league contract the following day.
-Pérez split the year between Las Vegas and the rookie-level Arizona Complex League Athletics, accumulating a 2-2 record and 7.22 ERA with 57 strikeouts across 38 2/3 innings pitched.
+Pérez split the year between Las Vegas and the rookie-level Arizona Complex League Athletics, accumulating a 2–2 record and 7.22 ERA with 57 strikeouts across 38 2/3 innings pitched.
 He elected free agency following the season on November 4.

+Bravos de León

+On April 14, 2026, Pérez signed with the Bravos de León of the Mexican League.